-There’s a reason supermarket tabloids and gossip sites are so popular.
-We can’t help but wonder what our favorite stars’ real lives must be like, since they’re practically in a different world than the rest of us.
-But that doesn’t mean we should believe everything we read.
-For every celebrity news report that’s accurate, there are plenty more that are fake.
-We’ve rounded up some of the most absurd celebrity rumors out there, from reports that Tom Cruise is an alien to Lindsay Lohan having a secret, deceased twin.
+There's a reason supermarket tabloids and gossip sites are so popular.
+We can't help but wonder what our favorite stars' real lives must be like, since they're practically in a different world than the rest of us.
+But that doesn't mean we should believe everything we read.
+For every celebrity news report that's accurate, there are plenty more that are completely fabricated.
+We've rounded up some of the most absurd celeb rumors out there, from reports that Tom Cruise is an alien to Lindsay Lohan having a secret, deceased twin.
 You won't believe what you're reading—and you shouldn't.
 For celebrity stories that actually do hold up, check out 50 Celebrities Whose Real Names You Never Knew.

 Mister Rogers wore those sweaters to cover up tattoos on his arms.

-If you grew up watching Mister Rogers’ Neighborhood, you might have heard that the friendly-faced TV host had tattoos from his time as a Navy Seal.
+If you grew up watching Mister Rogers' Neighborhood, you might have since heard talk that the friendly faced TV host had tattoos from his time as a Navy Seal.
 But the truth of the matter is, Fred Rogers never served in any war, according to History.com.
-Actually, they report, he “was a devoted Presbyterian minister who neither smoked nor drank.”
-So it’s pretty unlikely he had any tattoos at all.
+Actually, they report, he "was a devoted Presbyterian minister who neither smoked nor drank."
+So it's pretty unlikely he had any tattoos at all.
 For real celebrity facts, here are 25 Stars You Didn't Know Got Their Start in Commercials.

 Gene Simmons had a cow tongue grafted onto his own.

 The KISS singer is known for his fairly large tongue, but it sounds like he came by it naturally.
-As Snopes discovered, Gene Simmons wrote about the origins of his extra long tongue in his autobiography.
-“I was oblivious, for the first thirteen years of my life, that I was endowed with a large oral appendage, my superlong tongue,” he wrote.
-“It really was longer than everyone else’s.”
+As Snopes explains, Gene Simmons wrote about the origins of his extra-long tongue in his autobiography.
+"I was oblivious, for the first thirteen years of my life, that I was endowed with a large oral appendage, my superlong tongue," he wrote.
+"It really was longer than everyone else's."

 Beyoncé kidnapped Sia and kept her in a basement.

-The rumor seemed to have started because of a misinterpreted 2015 article in Billboard, in which Sia said that collaborating with Beyoncé is “like a writing camp” and that “she’s very Frankenstein when she comes to the songs.”
+The rumor seemed to have started because of a misinterpreted 2015 article in Billboard, in which Sia said that collaborating with Beyoncé is "like a writing camp."
+She was probably referring to the fun kind of camp—not being held against her will.

 Taylor Swift is the clone of a former Satanic leader.

 When an image cropped up online of a woman named Zeena LaVey—a high priestess of the Church of Satan—it was hard not to notice her striking resemblance to Taylor Swift.
-It wasn’t long before rumors started swirling, including one that Swift is a clone of LaVey.
-“The conspiracy theory is that Swift was taken and replaced by the Illuminati with a clone of LaVey, who is apparently a member of the secretive cult,” according to BuzzFeed.
-Swift and LaVey, who is still alive, have yet to debunk this rumor, but chances are, it doesn’t check out.
+It wasn't long before rumors started swirling, including one that Swift is a clone of LaVey.
+"The conspiracy theory is that Swift was taken and replaced by the Illuminati with a clone of LaVey, who is apparently a member of the secretive cult," according to BuzzFeed.
+Swift and LaVey, who is still alive, have yet to debunk this rumor.
+But you can assume that it doesn't check out.
 For real star roots, here are 25 Celebrities You Didn't Know Had Famous Parents.

 Marilyn Manson starred on The Wonder Years as a child.

-Marilyn Manson does resemble Paul from The Wonder Years, but he didn’t play the iconic TV character.
+Marilyn Manson does resemble Paul from The Wonder Years, but he didn't play the iconic TV character.
 Paul was actually played by Josh Saviano, who now works as an attorney.
-According to Snopes, he’s regularly asked if he's Manson, whose real name is Brian Hugh Warner.
-"No, of course not,” he said.
-“I find it humorous. … It doesn’t upset me, nor does it offend me.
-I just take it as a joke.”
+According to Snopes, he's regularly asked if he's Manson, whose real name is Brian Hugh Warner.
+"No, of course not," he said.
+"I find it humorous. … It doesn't upset me, nor does it offend me.
+I just take it as a joke."

 The "Mikey Likes It" kid died from eating soda and Pop Rocks.

-John Gilchrist starred in Life cereal commercials in the 1970s as the iconic “Mikey Likes It” kid.
-And as History.com explains, he became the subject of an unfortunate rumor shortly thereafter that he’d died from eating Pop Rocks and soda.
-(At the time, the urban legend was that the candy and soda could explode in one’s stomach.)
+John Gilchrist starred in Life cereal commercials in the 1970s as the iconic "Mikey Likes It" kid.
+He became the subject of an unfortunate rumor shortly thereafter that he'd died from eating Pop Rocks and soda.
+(At the time, the urban legend was that the candy and soda could explode in one's stomach.)
 But in reality, Gilchrist is still very much alive.

 Justin Bieber is a reptilian.